 Whenever I envisioned discussing school options with my son, I imagined a day far in the future with college brochures and financial aid forms spread out all over our dining room table.
 I did not expect to be having such a conversation with him at thirteen years of age.

-Earlier this year, out of the blue, he expressed his desire to go to one of the biggest public high schools in our small city.
-We had assumed he would continue at the small charter school that he has attended for the last three years, but apparently, he had other plans.
+Earlier this year, out of the blue, my son expressed a desire to go to one of the biggest public high schools in our small city.
+We assumed he would continue at the small charter school that he attended for the past several years, but he had other plans.

-He told me that he wanted to go there because several of his longtime friends were also going, and I fought back the temptation to roll my eyes and throw my hands in the air.
-I reminded him that if he went to this school, he would be going from a class size of 18 to being one of several hundred in the freshman class.
-I also rattled off some other details that I thought he had overlooked, such as he wouldn’t be able to receive the individual attention of his teachers anymore if he was struggling.
-He would be going to school for six hours a day, and then have to do homework at night as opposed to doing two days of onsite classes and a majority of his schoolwork at home.
+He wanted to go there because several of his longtime friends were also going, and I fought back the temptation to roll my eyes and throw my hands in the air.
+I reminded him that his class size of 18 would now be several hundred in the freshman class.
+I also rattled off some other details that I thought he had overlooked.
+He wouldn’t be able to receive individual attention if he was struggling.
+His school day would be six hours a day with homework at night, instead of two days of onsite classes and a majority of his schoolwork at home.
 It would be a huge adjustment.

-He was undeterred, however, so I made him a deal.
-He would need to come up with a list of valid reasons (that did not involve “because my friends are doing it”), and he would need to attend the school’s upcoming ninth gradeorientation.
-I told him that after he had done those things, we would sit down and have a chat about it.
+So I made a deal.
+He would need to come up with a list of valid reasons (that did not involve “because my friends are doing it”), and he would need to attend the school’s upcoming ninth grade orientation.
+Then we would sit down and have a chat.

 The next week I drove him to the high school, and we watched as busload after busload of local eighth graders pulled up to the entrance of the gymnasium.
-I threw a sideways glance at myboy and could tell by the expression on his face that he was beginning tograsp the reality of his potential decision.
-I fully expected him to balk once he realized how different this school would be compared to the intimate, close-knit environment he had come to know and love in the last few years.
+I threw a sideways glance at my boy and could tell by the expression on his face that he was beginning to grasp the reality of his potential decision.
+I fully expected him to balk once he realized how different this school would be compared to the intimate, close-knit environment he had come to know and love.
 But, typical of my first-born, he is full of surprises.
 He came home two hours later even more resolved to become one of the newest members of this high school’s class of 2022.

 He also felt that going to a bigger school like this would help him learn to be more independent by having to manage his time and take ownership of his schoolwork.
 He also promised that he would take advantage of the drop-in tutoring the school offered if he should ever run into trouble.

-No matter what unfolds for his high school career, if my kid puts forth the same effort as he did in convincing us that this was the right school for him, I think he will be perfectly fine.
+No matter what unfolds for his high school career, if my kid puts forth the same effort as he did to convince us, I know he will be perfectly fine.